7 Differences Between Living In The UK And The USA

 Table of Contents

-I am an Indian who lived in the USA and then moved to the UK and been there for 3 years before coming back to the USA again.
-Though I lived in the UK temporarily but I have noticed some good differences that I will share with you in this post.
-And I can say that It is not only about the difference between the side of the road for driving, fancy English accents, or sophisticated people.
-These two countries are different in every possible way.
+I’m an Indian who spent some time in the USA, then moved to the UK for three years, and recently came back to the USA.
+Even though my stay in the UK was temporary, I noticed some interesting differences that I want to share with you in this post.
+It’s not just about which side of the road you drive on, fancy English accents, or sophisticated folks.
+These two countries are unique in every possible way.

-So, let’s see the differences between the UK and the USA to find out what makes the USA or the UK worth moving to.
+So, let’s explore the differences between the UK and the USA to figure out what makes each of them a great place to live.

-1. Train system and public transportation is better in the UK vs USA
+1. Train system and public transportation are better in the UK vs the USA

 2. The average US salary is higher than the average salary in the UK

-3. Weather is far more predictable in the US than the UK
+3. Weather is far more predictable in the US than in the UK

-In the UK there’s a chance of rain almost every day, and you can’t rely on a forecast more than 6 hours in advance.
-Yes, I felt that personally.
-But there is a reason behind that, being an island nation surrounded by different air streams, British weather is unique and unpredictable.
-And if you compare USA weather with the UK then weather here in the US is far more predictable.
+Living in the UK means there’s a good chance of rain almost every day, and planning based on the weather forecast is tricky—it can change in just six hours!
+I’ve personally felt that uncertainty.
+But there’s a reason behind it: being surrounded by different air streams as an island nation makes British weather unique and hard to predict.
+Now, if you compare that to the weather in the US, it’s way more predictable here.

-4. Houses are much closer together in the UK vs US
+4. Houses are much closer together in the UK vs the US

-5. Cell phone bills are way cheaper in the UK than the US
+5. Cell phone bills are way cheaper in the UK than in the US

-6. Laundry is a very different experience in the US vs UK
+6. Laundry is a very different experience in the US vs the UK

-7. National Health Care System is better in the UK vs USA
+7. The National Health Care System is better in the UK vs the USA

-All English residents are automatically entitled to free public health care through the National Health Service, including hospital, physician, and mental health care.
-That’s what we miss in the USA.
+In the UK, if you live there, you automatically get free healthcare through the National Health Service, which covers hospitals, doctors, and mental health care.
+That’s something we miss in the USA.

 Conclusion